America Divided: Season 2 (2018)

-Director Lucian Read drew a connection between the alleged assault of actor Jussie Smollett and the episode of America Divided about lynching which he directed; Smollett narrated and appeared in the episode.
+Director Lucian Read drew a connection between the hoaxed hate crime of actor Jussie Smollett and the episode of America Divided about lynching which he directed; Smollett narrated and appeared in the episode.
 Epix released a statement in February 2019 saying "with respect to the sensitivities around recent events...
 Epix is no longer making available the episode of America Divided featuring Jussie Smollett."